samky987/cinema-system-prototype/README.md

 - Expose endpoints like:
   - `POST /movies/{id}/bookings`
   - `GET /movies/{id}/seats`
-- Optionally add a React or Angular frontend for seat selection.
+- Add a React or Angular frontend for seat selection.

 ### 2. Persistence & Scalability
 - Store movies, halls, and bookings in a **relational database** (MySQL, PostgreSQL).